-The University of Vienna is a long-standing, strongly research-oriented and large university.
-It participates in international networks and is committed to diversity, interdisciplinarity and innovation.
-The core tasks of the institution with 9,600 employees, including 6,700 academics, are research and teaching, the promotion of early stage researchers and the dialogue with society.
+The University of Vienna is a strongly researchoriented, long-standing and large university which participates in international networks that represent diversity, interdisciplinarity and innovation.
+The core tasks of the institution with 9,900 employees, including 6,900 academics, are research and teaching, the promotion of early stage researchers and the dialogue with society.
 The University of Vienna was founded in 1365.

 As a research university with high international visibility and a wide range of degree programmes, the University of Vienna is committed to basic research open to application, thereby contributing to society's capacity for innovation.
-Based on the principle of research-led teaching, the 92,000 students from 140 countries acquire subject-specific and methodological competences enabling them to contribute to solving societal challenges.
+Based on the principle of research-led teaching, the 89,000 students from 140 countries acquire subject-specific and methodological competences enabling them to contribute to solving societal challenges.

 The impact of the University of Vienna is reflected in the high number of research projects carried out, in the research awards presented to academics of the University of Vienna and in the results of regular evaluations of research.
 The academic diversity is also the basis of an extensive, internationally attractive range of degree programmes.
 About 10,000 students graduate from the University of Vienna every year.